Los Angeles Dodgers: San Diego Padres

-The Padres' rivalry with the Dodgers has often been lopsided in favor of Los Angeles; however, recent growth between the two teams in competition has added intensity on top of proximity between Los Angeles and San Diego.
+The Padres' rivalry with the Dodgers has often been lopsided in favor of Los Angeles; however, the clubs' growing competitiveness in the 2020s has added intensity on top of proximity between Los Angeles and San Diego.

-The Dodgers currently lead the series 518–419, with the two teams meeting in the playoffs three times.
+Through the 2025 season the Dodgers led the all-time regular-season series 532–431, and the teams have met three times in the playoffs.
 The Dodgers swept the Padres in the 2020 NLDS, won in five games in the 2024 NLDS, and the Padres won in four games in the 2022 NLDS.

 Arizona Diamondbacks

-The rivalry between the Dodgers and the Arizona Diamondbacks was one of the fiercest divisional matchups for multiple years, particularly during the 2010s when both teams were in regular contention for control of the division.
-In addition to the elevated competition, animosity rose immensely between both sides resulting in multiple incidents involving either team throwing pitches at one another, occasionally escalating into several bench-clearing brawls.
+Animosity between the Dodgers and the Diamondbacks has produced incidents of pitchers throwing at opposing batters.
+In a 2013 game at Dodger Stadium both benches cleared twice and six people were ejected after Ian Kennedy hit Yasiel Puig and Zack Greinke in turn.
+Through the 2025 season the Dodgers led the all-time regular-season series 273–205.

 After eliminating the Diamondbacks and clinching the division on September 19, 2013, multiple Dodgers players celebrated the win by jumping into the pool at Chase Field.
 On December 8, 2015, Zack Greinke signed a six-year, $206.5 million contract with the Diamondbacks in free agency.
 Both teams met during the 2017 National League Division Series; the Diamondbacks were swept 3–0 by the Dodgers en route to their appearance in the World Series.
 The teams rematched in the 2023 National League Division Series, with the Diamondbacks returning the favor with a 3–0 sweep of their own as they eventually reached the World Series.
-The Dodgers lead the series 259–193, with the teams tied 3–3 in the postseason.

 National League

-St. Louis Cardinals

-Primarily a playoff rivalry; since 1892, The Dodgers and St. Louis Cardinals have met six times in the postseason.
-The Cardinals have won four, including two NLCS series, while the Dodgers won the 2009 NLDS and the 2021 National League Wild Card Game.
+The Reds were the Dodgers' divisional rivals from 1969 until realignment moved them to the NL Central in 1994.

 Cincinnati Reds

-The Dodgers' rivalry with the Cincinnati Reds was one of the most intense during the 1970s through the early 1990s.
+The Dodgers and Reds were among the strongest teams in the National League in the years after the 1969 realignment.
 They often competed for the NL West division title.
 From 1970 to 1990, they had eleven 1–2 finishes in the standings, with seven of them being within 5½ games or fewer.
 Both teams also played in numerous championships during this span, combining to win 10 NL Pennants and 5 World Series titles from –, most notably as the Big Red Machine teams clashed frequently with the Tommy Lasorda-era Dodgers teams.
 Reds manager Sparky Anderson once said, "I don't think there's a rivalry like ours in either league.
 The Giants are supposed to be the Dodgers' natural rivals, but I don't think the feeling is there anymore.
 It's not there the way it is with us and the Dodgers."
-The rivalry ended when division realignment moved the Reds to the NL Central.
-However, they did face one another in the 1995 NLDS.
+The clubs have met twice in the postseason since 1994: the Reds won the 1995 NLDS in three games, and the Dodgers won the 2025 NL Wild Card Series in two on the way to the World Series title.
+Through the 2025 season the Dodgers led the all-time regular-season series 1,211–1,164.